chrishales/pieflag/README.md

 ```
 os.system('buildmytasks')
 ```
 then exit CASA.
 A number of files should have been produced, including ```mytasks.py```.
-Open CASA again then type
+Reopen CASA and type
 ```
 execfile('mytasks.py')
 ```